chaos67731/Home-Information/README.md

 **1.1.5**
 * Moved Header to react
-* Moved footer count down to react
+* Moved footer countdown to react
 * Started using versions